THE 33RD BIENNIAL OF GRAPHIC ARTS: CRACK UP – CRACK DOWN

-The 33rd Biennial of Graphic Arts will be curated by the Slavs and Tatars art collective.
+The 33rd Biennial of Graphic Arts was curated by the Slavs and Tatars art collective.
 It should not be overlooked that the central role of the curator as the selector of the works presented at the 32nd Biennial edition entitled Birth as Criterion acquired a chain mechanism in which the choice was left entirely to artists.
-As Slavs and Tatars participated in this biennial, Birth as Criterion in a very special way influenced the design of the forthcoming Biennial.
+As Slavs and Tatars participated in this biennial, Birth as Criterion in a very special way influenced the design of the 2019 Biennial.